-It’s so important that your elderly loved one spends time outside of the house, whether that’s exercising, going shopping or visiting a local cafe or restaurant.
-However, if for some reason your loved one is unable to leave the house you can simply spend some time in the garden identifying botanicals.
-The fresh air can stimulate their brain and have a positive impact on their mental health.
+It’s so important that your loved one spends time outside the house, whether exercising, going shopping or visiting a local cafe or restaurant.
+However, if, for some reason, your loved one is unable to leave the house and they have a garden, you can spend some time identifying botanicals.
+The fresh air can stimulate their brain and positively impact their mental health.

-Encouraging a loved one to read is an activity they can enjoy on their own.
-If they are unable to read you could spend time reading with them or set up a recording of the book.
+Encouraging a loved one to read is an activity they can enjoy independently.
+If they can’t read, you could spend time reading with them or set up a recording of the book.
 The benefits of this immersive activity are enhanced vocabulary and the ability to boost cognitive skills.

-If you want to add something extra to the book readings, you could ask them to tell the story back to you once they have completed the story.
-This will help with improving memory skills and it adds a bit of socialising to what is usually a solo activity.
+If you want to add something extra to the book readings, ask them to tell the story back to you once they have completed the story.
+This will help with improving memory skills, and it adds a bit of socialising to what is usually a solo activity.

-16. Enhance short-term memory with the serving tray game
+Enhance short-term memory with the serving tray game.

-The tray game for seniors requires some assistance from yourself or your loved one’s live-in caregiver.
+The tray game for seniors requires assistance from yourself or your loved one’s live-in caregiver.
 This game is aimed at enhancing short-term memory, which is usually the most affected as we age.
-By engaging in this easy activity everyday it will help stimulate their brain and best of all, setting up the tray game is simple!
+Engaging in this easy activity every day will help stimulate their brain; best of all, setting up the tray game is simple.

 How to play the tray game:

 The shopping list game was created to encourage those living with dementia to participate in conversation and to trigger familiar reminders.
-This memory game can help the elderly to improve their memory through challenging their mind and enhancing memory skills.
+This memory game can help to improve memory by challenging their mind and enhancing memory skills.